-Where deemed appropriate by the Programme Leader and individual's consent staff are alerted to student disabilities and given advice/direction on adaptations that maybe required in relation to teaching and assessment methods.
-For example we have had in the last five years students on the Complementary Medicine Practice programme with visual and hearing impairments.
-Adaptations to teaching styles were developed to allow one of the students, who was blind, the opportunity to learn all massage techniques alongside their peers whilst in the lectures.
+Where deemed appropriate by the Programme Leader and individual's consent staff will be alerted to student disabilities and given advice/direction on adaptations that maybe required in relation to teaching and assessment methods.
+Examples of how we have addressed student needs over the last five years included supporting wanting to enrol on the programmes who were either student visually or hearing impaired.
+Adaptations to teaching and learning styles were developed to allow one of the students, who was blind, to allow him the opportunity learn all massage techniques alongside his peers whilst in the lectures.

-Students who present with a specific learning requirement are referred to Student Services where they can be formally assessed and the appropriate support can be implemented.
+Students who present with a specific learning requirement will be referred to Student Services where they can be formally assessed and the appropriate support can be implemented.
 The range of support that is available to individuals range from one-to-one tutor support to specialist equipment and software.